Field Explosives Detection: IMS, ETD, Canines and Raman

 Two major architectural variants exist.
 Linear drift-tube IMS instruments, including the Smiths Detection Ionscan 600 (deployed at over 300 airports globally), the Smiths IONSCAN 500DT, and the earlier 400B series, use a single drift tube with a Nickel-63 source.
 The Morpho (now IDEMIA) Itemiser series, used extensively by the US Transportation Security Administration and the UK Border Force, adds a second ionisation region and uses a different drift tube geometry.
 Differential mobility spectrometry (DMS) instruments such as the Smiths Detection SABRE 5000 and the Bruker RapidFire filter ions using a high-frequency alternating field rather than a linear field, offering improved selectivity at the cost of a more complex ion separation model.

 Time-of-flight IMS (ToF-IMS) instruments separate ions in microsecond resolution, allowing continuous sampling rather than pulsed gating, and have been developed for both portal and handheld configurations.
-The GE (now Leidos) EntryScan portal, deployed at several US federal buildings and European Parliament locations, uses ToF-IMS to screen whole-body vapour emissions without a physical swab.
+The GE EntryScan portal, now marketed as the EntryScan 4 by Rapiscan Systems (OSI Systems) following GE's security division passing to Morpho/Safran and then to Rapiscan, deployed at several US federal buildings, uses ToF-IMS to screen whole-body vapour emissions without a physical swab.

 In the US, the TSA's approved ETD device list is governed by the TSA Qualified Products List (QPL), updated periodically and administered under the TSA's Aviation Security R+D program at Atlantic City.
 In the UK, the Defence Science and Technology Laboratory (DSTL) and the Centre for the Protection of National Infrastructure (CPNI) issue guidance on approved ETD devices for aviation and crowded-places screening.
 In India, the Bureau of Civil Aviation Security (BCAS) mandates ETD screening at Category I and Category II airports under the BCAS Security Programme, with approved equipment lists maintained by the BCAS Technology Division.